 The Baltic Sea and its tributaries suffer from a high level of pollution (e.g. plastics and chemicals) and eutrophication.
-Both are the consequences of unsustainable exploitation of the local environment and water reservoirs.
-One of the reasons the temperature of the Baltic Sea is rising three times faster than the average temperature of other seas and oceans is contamination.
-This fact may have a very negative implication not only on life of people in coastal regions but also on tourism sector in the SBA.
-Moreover, climate change consequences will result in enhanced risk of marine and flash floods, producing more intensive fluxes of pollutants into the Baltic Sea.
+Both are consequences of the unsustainable exploitation of the local environment and water reservoirs.
+One of the reasons the temperature of the Baltic Sea is